 6th of June

+An early frosty morning greeted us as we headed down the Newell Highway passing many small towns and flat dry country.
 As the day got warmer we turned onto the Castlereagh Highway to Lightning Ridge where we would spend the long weekend.

-7th of June
+7th of June – 11th of June

-Then to A Quiet Man’s Place’ – Art Gallery.
-This gallery shows the artwork of local artist John Weeronga Bartoo.
+Then to A Quiet Man’s Place – Gallery.
+The gallery shows the artwork of local artist John Weeronga Bartoo.
 He no longer practices his artwork but the gallery is run by his wife for all us to see.
 The scarf you see in the photo below is one of his designs.

-12th of June
+12th of June – 17th June

-Home is now Roma with delightfully weather and cool nights.
-Today we set out to explore Roma’s sights first stopping at Roma’s Largest Bottle-tree which towered over Ivan.
+Packed and ready by 10.00am we headed for St George.
+The country has been so dry between Lightning Ridge and Roma as is much of what we have already seen since crossing the Blue Mountains.
+And the road-kill is horrifying!
+Our stay in Roma was delightfully with warm weather and cool nights.
+While there we set out to explore Roma’s sights first stopping at Roma’s Largest Bottle-tree which towered over Ivan.
 Possibly originating from the 19th century.
 It was relocated from a property to its present place 1927.
 With a girth of 9.5m a height of 6m and a crown of 20m it certainly is an impressive tree.

-17th of June
+17th of June -19th of June

 Some of the country we saw while traveling along the Landsborough Highway to Blackall.